gbmhunter/blog/content/electronics/communication-protocols/lon-ansi709-2-communication-protocol/index.md

 The Echelon FT5000 (manf. part number 14305R-ES) is a modern (as of Feb 2015) LON controller.
 It allows you to run user defined code.
 It itself has no on-board non-volatile user memory, so external flash/EEPROM must be provided.
 It has 42kB of volatile memory to hold application code.
 It supports re-programming of the flash/EEPROM over the TF/PT-10 LON network (the differential, wired LON network).

-{{< img src="ft5000-typical-operating-conditions.png" width="325px" caption="The typical operating conditions of the FT5000 processor."  >}}
+{{% figure src="ft5000-typical-operating-conditions.png" width="325px" caption="The typical operating conditions of the FT5000 processor."  %}}

 ### Memory

 The FT5000 requires at least 2kB of external serial EEPROM for storing it's configuration data.
 The maximum size the EEPROM is allowed to be is 64kB.
 You also need space to store your user application code (since the FT5000 itself does not have any internal NVM).
 You can either use the EEPROM data, or if that is not big enough, use an external SPI flash IC.
 Note that although the FT5000 supports I2C flash, the datasheet says that as of it's publication date, it is not aware of any I2C flash which meets the FT5000's specifications.
 I am not aware of any size restrictions for the flash memory.

-{{< img src="ft5000-allowed-external-memory-configurations.png" width="270px" caption="The permitted external memory configurations for the FT5000 processor."  >}}
+{{% figure src="ft5000-allowed-external-memory-configurations.png" width="270px" caption="The permitted external memory configurations for the FT5000 processor."  %}}

 Because the way of writing SPI flash memory can very slightly between manufacturers (reads are all the same), a small function resides in the EEPROM that instructs the FT5000 how to correctly write to the device.
 Echelon provides three memory ICs which have been "qualified" to work with the FT5000.
 These are: